 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-- Other less common symptoms.
+Other less common symptoms.
 Rarely, people with bone cancer may have symptoms such as fever, generally feeling unwell, weight loss, and anemia, which is a low red blood cell level.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you may experience, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis.
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Or, use the menu to choose another section to continue reading this guide.